guillemontecinos/itp_fall_2018_open_source_studio/final_project/proposal.md

 I am also an educator and co-founder of a media arts school in Chile called [Coded Escuela](http://codedescuela.cl), where a group of artists and tech people teach creative code and FLOSS tools to creative people.
 With Coded we have contributed with the internationalization of Processing in Spanish by teaching creative coding with p5.js and with the translation of the website and book which was leaded by [Aarón Montoya-Moraga](http://montoyamoraga.io/) and supported by us.

-This project is framed within my previous work in the field of FLOSS education and with the Processing Foundation (on 2017 I [spoke](https://www.youtube.com/watch?v=Ix5RTKRJW0A&index=6&list=PLMVpERuYgvujgdaBluS0_LLLn8T83laaa) in the Processing Community Day @ MIT).
+This project is framed within my previous work in the field of FLOSS education and with the Processing Foundation (on 2017 I [spoke](https://www.youtube.com/watch?v=Ix5RTKRJW0A&index=6&list=PLMVpERuYgvujgdaBluS0_LLLn8T83laaa) in the Processing Community Day @ MIT Media Lab).

 You can check my work on [Github](https://github.com/guillemontecinos) or visiting my [Portfolio](http://guillemontecinos.cl/).